Unit Converters

 - Converting box dimensions between inches and millimeters for international supplier specifications

-- Translating board basis weight between the US system (lbs/MSF) and metric (g/m²)
+- Translating board basis weight between the US system (lb/MSF) and metric (g/m²)

 - Translating weight limits between pounds and kilograms for shipping documentation